Marital And Prenuptial Agreements

 - Providing security and peace of mind for both parties

 In Fairfax, the courts consider various factors when adjudicating prenuptial agreements, focusing on the fairness and reasonableness of terms at the time of enforcement rather than the time of signing.
 This includes assessing the circumstances under which the agreement was signed and whether any material changes in conditions have occurred since.
-Wexell Milman's strategic approach ensures that agreements hold up under such scrutiny, backed by our legal team’s profound understanding of Virginia’s judicial expectations.
+Wexell Milman's strategic approach is designed to help agreements hold up under such scrutiny, backed by our legal team’s strong understanding of Virginia’s judicial expectations.

 What Is a Postnuptial Agreement?